grafana/loki/docs/sources/design-documents/2020-01-Ordering-Constraint-Removal.md

 ##### MemTable (head block)

 Writes in an LSM-Tree are first accepted to an in-memory structure called a _memtable_ (generally a balancing tree such as red-black) until the memtable hits a preconfigured size.
 In Loki, this corresponds to the stream’s head block, which is uncompressed.
-In order to allow randomly ordered writes, we’d likely need to use some tree structure as well (discussed in the in-memory approach).

 ##### SSTables (blocks)

 Once a Memtable (head block) in an LSM-Tree hits a predefined size, it is flushed to disk as an immutable sorted structure called an SSTable (sorted strings table).
 In Loki, we can use either the pre-existing MemChunk format, which is ordered, compact, and contains a block index within it, or the pre-existing block format directly.
-These are stored on disk to lessen memory pressure and loaded at request for queries.
+These are stored on disk to lessen memory pressure and loaded for queries when necessary.

 ##### Block Index